 - Friedenreich CM, Courneya KS, Bryant HE.
 The lifetime total physical activity questionnaire: Development and reliability.
 Med Sci Sports Exerc 1998;30:266-274.

-An observational study of more than 1,000 individuals aged 50 years and older with knee arthritis revealed that regular walking for exercise correlates with fewer reports of new knee pain and slower disease progression, as verified by radiographic evidence at eight-year follow-up.
+The results of an observational study of more than 1,000 individuals age 50 years and older with knee arthritis revealed regular walking for exercise correlated with fewer reports of new knee pain and slower disease progression, as verified by radiographic evidence at eight-year follow-up.

 Subscribe Now for Access